Jochem-W/LeagueConvert/README.md

 # LeagueBulkConvert
-Easily convert champion models from League of Legends to glTF.
+Convert champion models from League of Legends to glTF, with automatic textures and animations.

 ## How to use
 1. Extract the .zip file